UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team32-trajectory-prediction.md

 The model uses a recurrent encoder-decoder architecture and consists of an encoder, a stepwise goal estimator (SGE), two goal aggregators, an optional conditional variational autoencoder (CVAE) for stochastic results, and a decoder.
-Both the encoder and the decoder are recurrent and evolve over time.
+Both the encoder and the decoder are recurrent and evolve over time [1].

 The encoder encodes an agent's movement behavior into a latent vector by embedding historical trajectory information.
-At each time step, the input feature is concatenated with aggregated goal information from the previous time step, then the hidden state is updated via a recurrent cell.
+At each time step, the input feature is concatenated with aggregated goal information from the previous time step, then the hidden state is updated via a recurrent cell [1].

 The stepwise goal estimator predicts coarse stepwise goals for use in the encoder and decoder.
 At each time step, the input is concatenated with predicted stepwise goals from the previous step to form the input to the encoder.
-The SGE also uses a goal aggregator that uses an attention mechanism to learn the importance of each stepwise goal to reduce the impact of inaccurate goals.
+The SGE also uses a goal aggregator that uses an attention mechanism to learn the importance of each stepwise goal to reduce the impact of inaccurate goals [1].

 !["SGNet Goal Aggregator"](../assets/images/team32/sgnet_goal_aggregator.png)

 The conditional variational autoencoder learns the distribution of the future trajectory given the observed trajectory.
-The CVAE comprises a recognition network, a prior network, and a generation network, each of which is implemented using fully-connected layers.
+The CVAE comprises a recognition network, a prior network, and a generation network, each of which is implemented using fully-connected layers [1].

 SGNet uses root mean square error (RMSE) as the loss function.
 On the ETH/UCY datasets, SGNET evaluates performance using two metrics: average displacement error (ADE) and final displacement error (FDE).
 ADE measures the average L2 distance between the ground truth and predicted trajectories along the whole trajectory.
-FDE measures the L2 distance between the end points of the ground truth and predicted trajectories.
+FDE measures the L2 distance between the end points of the ground truth and predicted trajectories [1].

 #### Setup
 The following Colab notebook allows for training and testing SGNet as well as visualizing its output.